marco262/my_wiki/data/curse_of_strahd/gm_notes/the-amber-temple.md

 >
 > The low-slung form of [a tortoiseshell](^curse_of_strahd/amberstripe.png) slinks out of the gloom towards you, her amber eyes bright in the darkness.
 She mrowls low, her tone and posture not threatening, and yet you feel a chill run down your spine, and your fur stands on end.
 "Greetings, my champion," she mews, coming within a tail's length of you, eyes boring into yours, "I am Amberstripe, She of Many Lives.
 And I have come to help you fulfill your destiny."

 She offers Marblepaw her dark gift: the power to live many lives, and to give life to others.
 To accept, she must let Amberstripe tear out her throat.
-This dark gift allows her to  cast the *[reincarnate](/dnd/spell/Reincarnate)*.
+This dark gift allows her to  cast the *[reincarnate](/dnd/spell/Reincarnate)* spell.
 Alternately, her body will reincarnate upon death.
 This power can only activate or be activated once per day.
 Any stages of corruption received from this or any other dark gift are preserved each time a creature is reincarnated.

 ***Corruption Effects***